a1v0/a1v0.de/README.md

 ## To-do

+1. Implement a dark mode (value added to the user is small, but it's good frontend experience):
+     - Maybe create a toggle button.
+     - Add note about dark mode to README
+     - Ensure a11y is all OK for all pages
+     - Currently, the logo looks a bit naff with the monogram in yellow and the text in Cambridge blue.
+Perhaps decide on one brand colour for dark mode and make the entire logo that colour (e.g. Cambridge blue or yellow).
+This would have a knock-on effect for active links, since they maybe also ought to be in that colour
+     - Make sure skip link module looks good and is accessible/legible etc.
-1. Lighthouse improvements:
+2. Lighthouse improvements:
      - "Remove unused JavaScript"
      - Legacy JavaScript in use
        - Not sure if this can be fixed by anything other than upgrading packages frequently
-2. `<code>` elements (` `` ` in markdown) don't wrap, leading to overflow issues on page edges on mobile, e.g. <https://a1v0.de/servicenow/disable-customer-registration-csm-portal-servicenow>
+3. `<code>` elements (` `` ` in markdown) don't wrap, leading to overflow issues on page edges on mobile, e.g. <https://a1v0.de/servicenow/disable-customer-registration-csm-portal-servicenow>
-3. Implement a dark mode (value added to the user is small, but it's good frontend experience):
-     - Find how best to adapt a colour scheme into a dark mode (my current colours don't look so good in dark).
-     - Find best CSS way to handle it (is there a selector?).
-     - Maybe create a toggle button.
 4. Replace boring bullet list of articles in categories with some sort of tile layout.
 5. Make all URLs case insensitive
      - Currently, you can type a category or slug in any case you want and it renders the page.